stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/preparing-pac-env/pipeline-as-code-env.md

          - name: nexus-docker-config
    ```

-4. Now let's create a TemplateGroupInstance for this in the same folder:
+4. Now let's create a TemplateGroupInstance for this in the same folder.
+Create a file name tekon-pipeline-tgi.yaml and add the following content:

   ```yaml
   apiVersion: tenantoperator.stakater.com/v1alpha1